simonesilvestroni/m2m-website/_pages/colophon.md

 date: '2021-11-08 10:27:27'
 last_modified_at: '2021-11-08 10:27:31'
 description: "Technical details about the website, developed by Simone Silvestroni and designed with Silvia Maggi, who also provided information architecture and photography."
-excerpt: 'Developed by Simone Silvestroni, designed with <a href="https://silviamaggidesign.com/" title="Go to Silvia Maggi website">Silvia Maggi</a>, who also provided information architecture and photography.
-Check the <a href="/projects/web-design/minutes-to-midnight/">case study</a> for a detailed analysis.'
+excerpt: 'Designed and developed by Simone Silvestroni. <a href="https://silviamaggidesign.com/" title="Go to Silvia Maggi website">Silvia Maggi</a> provided information architecture and photography.
+Check the <a href="/projects/web-design/minutes-to-midnight/"><strong>case study</strong></a> for a detailed analysis.'
 permalink: '/colophon/'
 ---
 ## Tools